Topological flowscape reveals state transitions in nonreciprocal living matter

 At the core of these complex phenomena lie nonreciprocal interactions, where action and reaction between components are inherently asymmetric~\cite{soto2014self, meredith2020predator, saha2020scalar, you2020nonreciprocity, fruchart2021non}.
 Such asymmetry profoundly influences nonequilibrium behavior, driving rich dynamical phenomena including traveling waves~\cite{you2020nonreciprocity, saha2020scalar, pisegna2024emergent, mandal2024robustness}, spontaneous oscillations~\cite{fruchart2021non, chen2024emergent, parkavousi2025enhanced}, and chiral flows~\cite{markovich2024nonreciprocity}.
 Yet, despite growing recognition of their significance, how nonreciprocity shapes structural transitions and the emergence of stable configurations remains largely unexplored~\cite{dinelli2023non, osat2023non, brauns2024nonreciprocal, kreienkamp2024nonreciprocal, guillet2025melting, kole2025non}.
 Furthermore, the extent to which nonreciprocity governs information transfer and state evolution in living systems is unclear~\cite{loos2020irreversibility, bowick2022symmetry}. \\

 Here, we address this gap by investigating how nonreciprocity orchestrates collective self-organization and structural transitions in a biologically tunable system: starfish embryos at distinct developmental stages, which interact through inherently asymmetric fluid-mediated forces.
 Building upon our previous discovery of living chiral crystals composed of homogeneous embryo ensembles~\cite{tan2022odd}, we systematically examine binary mixtures of embryos at different developmental ages.
-Through experiments integrated with interaction inference and novel topological analyses, we identify distinct emergent states, including crystalline, self-propelled crystalline, flocking, and fragmented configurations.
-We introduce topological landscapes, revealing symmetry-breaking transitions between these nonreciprocal states, and topological flowscapes, quantifying the informational trajectory of the transitions.
+Through experiments integrated with interaction inference (Section I) and novel topological analyses (Section II), we identify distinct emergent states, including crystalline, self-propelled crystalline, flock-like, and fragmented configurations.
+We introduce topological landscapes (Section III), revealing symmetry-breaking transitions between these nonreciprocal states, and topological flowscapes (Section IV), quantifying the informational trajectory of the transitions.
 These conceptual tools provide a versatile framework to uncover structural and dynamic transitions across biological and synthetic active matter.